RMeli/irc/README.md

 `master` | [![Build Status](https://travis-ci.org/RMeli/irc.svg?branch=master)](https://travis-ci.org/RMeli/irc)

 ### Code coverage
-Code coverage is obtained using `Apple LLVM` by using the option `--coverage` (for both compiling and linking).
+Code coverage is obtained using `Apple LLVM` with the option `--coverage` (for both compiling and linking).
 The coverage reports are then processed and uploaded to [CodeCov](https://codecov.io) by Travis-CI.
 The directories `include/boost/` and `/include/catch/` are excluded from the code coverage report.

 To compile with code coverage, use the following CMake option:
 ```CMake